The Americans with Disabilities Act

 - Title V: Miscellaneous Provisions

 Title I prohibits employment discrimination on the basis that a person has a disability.
-Disability discrimination is prohibited from the start of the employment process with recruitment and hiring and continues through to employee opportunities.
+Disability discrimination is prohibited from the start of the employment process with recruitment and hiring and continues through to employment opportunities.
 This can include pay, training, activities, and privileges.

 In today’s society, there has been a shifting focus to Title II and Title III of the ADA as websites become more prevalent in everyday life.
 Not only do employers need to provide equal access to all employees, websites need to provide equal access to its visitors.
 Websites are providing more information and services for government entities and key industries, such as educational organizations, e-commerce, banking, and health care.